Abhishekthapa/LearningSpring/ReadMe.md

  * Created more entities (Reservation and Guest).
 Added interfaces to it for CRUD operation.
  * Created a method in reservation repo interface to extract reservation with reservation date = provided date.
  * Understood IoC in detail.

+# Day 3: IoC, Dependency Injection, and Service Abstraction

+* Created a @Service component which generates room reservation based on date provided.
+* Injected various beans via constructor instead of directly autoWiring it.